VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 }
 ```

-We just change the shape of our line according to parameters:
+We just change the shape of our line according to these parameters:

 - dir: segment direction
 - thickness: thickness of the line